fionaGmcintosh/tumor_ide_project/README.md

 - Classic Gompertz
 - General Gompertz

-Each model is implemented in both ODE (continuous) and IDE (with discrete radiation impulses) versions to assess whether the discrete nature of radiation therapy improves model accuracy and predictive power.
+Each model is implemented in both ODE (continuous) and IDE (with discrete treatment impulses) versions to assess whether treating the therapy as having a discrete impulsive effect on the tumor volume improves model accuracy and predictive power.

-## Key Features
+## Key Features (these are all going to change in the near future as we alter the code)

 - **Synthetic Data Generation**: Creates realistic tumor volume data with treatment schedules
 - **Model Implementation**: Complete implementation of all six classical models